bitloops/bitloops-language/examples/README.md

 </br>

 ---
-## Command and Query Responsibility Segreagation (CQRS)
+## Command and Query Responsibility Segregation (CQRS)
-CQRS is a software architecture pattern (note: it is not a software architecture sytle like Hexagonal Architecture) that separates the command and query responsibilities of an application.
+CQRS is a software architecture pattern (note: it is not a software architecture style like Hexagonal Architecture) that separates the command and query responsibilities of an application.
 This pattern has gained popularity as it improves scalability and performance as it provides a way to handle complex data models by separating read and write operations.

-- **Command:** A method that modifies or mutates the state unerneath the interface, but does not provide any answer with regards to that state
+- **Command:** A method that modifies or mutates the state underneath the interface, but does not provide any answer with regards to that state
 - **Query:** A method that answers teh current state beneath the interface but does not modify that state before answering it

 </br>